TVS2004Chaitanya/Virtual-Painter/README.md

 - **HandTrackingModule.py**
   - This python file contains the class which helps in detcting the hand and also has many helper funtions in it.
 Go through it once before using the project.
 - **VirtualPainter.py**
   - This is the main code for the virtual painter application.
-This code contains the logic which helps to draw virtually on rhe screen.
+This code contains the logic which helps to draw virtually on the screen.

+##Dependecies
+- pip install -r requirements.txt
+- The above command helps to install all the dependecies required.